yy-2022/cheatsheets/README.md

 # cheatsheets

- Curated lists of most commonly used commands in your everyday tooling.
+This repo contains my curated lists of most commonly used commands in everyday toolings: SQL, R, Python, Git...